synxty/idea/[game-title].md

 ### 7.3.
 Origins Empowerments

-Origins Empowerments are essential in shaping the way characters interact with the elemental forces.
+Origins Empowerments play a vital role in shaping how characters harness elemental forces.
+These empowerments enhance the key attributes of a character's role, allowing for more strategic and powerful gameplay.

 The following table illustrates the relationships between character origins and types, showing the empowerments each origin provides to character types.
 This visual aid serves as a valuable resource for crafting your ideal team and optimizing your strategic choices in battles.

 |       | Air | Electric | Fire | Ice | Ground | Water |
 | :---: | :-: | :------: | :--: | :-: | :----: | :---: |